LizGoro90/db-tour/tutorials/queries/02/README.md

 zero, one, or many items.)

-Result-sets begin with a condition and they can contain zero, one or many items.

 The `db.Result` API works the same on all supported databases, this is known as Common Result-Oriented Syntax or CROS.